Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-http.md

 ```
 The service operation **responds** with the status code `200` if called successfully.
 The success response does not contain any response body.

-The **error codes** are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if entity is not removable and `500` if an unexpected error happens.
+The **error codes** are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission and `500` if an unexpected error happens.
 The error response also contains an [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```
 {